VisibilityCalculators

 Segment.CelestialObjectOccultationModel = 1; // Ellipsoid

 Note: The OccultingBodies property is by default empty.
 The central bodies of the source and target are not assumed to be occulting bodies.
 Additionally, if a GroundStation object is the observer, its central body will be ignored as an occulting body (even if explicitly added) as the GroundStation mask is assumed to be a more accurate representation of occultation due to the local terrain.
 If no mask is selected for the GroundStation observer, the VisibilitySegment will treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
-If a GroundStation object is the target, users should not model a GroundStation inside a spherical occulting body, an ellipsoid occultation model should be used.
+If a GroundStation or PointGroundPoint object is the target, users should not model a GroundStation inside a spherical occulting body.
+An ellipsoid occultation model should be used instead.

 Setting up Occulting Terrain